 Facebook Posts

 Getting comprehensive car insurance in Australia means you’ll be covered for most eventualities with crashes and accidents.
 Great news for those of us who are risk averse and don’t have a ton of cash to spare if we or someone else slips up on the road!
-Or driveway… garage… parking lot… during bad weather… because thieves like the look of our car… or…
+Or driveway/garage/parking lot/during bad weather… because thieves like the look of our car… or…

-That said, it isn’t mandatory for Australians to have this level of cover unless they have finance owing on their vehicle.
+You get the drift.
+Comprehensive coverage isn’t required by law for Australians unless they have finance owing on their vehicle.
 Some drivers do opt to go for lesser cover and take the risk of having to replace their car out of their own pocket.
 Or getting used to taking the bus if something goes wrong.

 Only you can make that decision.
 To help, here’s our guide to what exactly comprehensive insurance covers when it comes to you and your vehicle.